ptarmiganlabs/butler/butler-docs/docs/overview.md

 * REST endpoints that can be called from Sense load scripts or external systems.
 * Event proxies used to forward messages from Sense's logging framework.
+* In- and outbound MQTT messages for stable, reliable machine-to-machine communication and notifications